Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 #### MsfVenom

 MsfVenom is a tool to create custom payloads, replacing deprecated tools MsfPayload and MsfEncode since 2015.
-It has access to all payloads in Metasploit and can craft payloads in several formats (PHP, exe, dll, elf, jar ...) for different target systems (windows, linux, apple, android...).
+It has access to all payloads in Metasploit and can craft payloads in several formats (PHP, exe, py, dll, elf, jar ...) for different target systems (windows, linux, apple, android...).

 ```shell